RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 Database replication helps ensure high availability.

-When replication is enabled, database data is stored in two locations: a _primary_ (also known as a _master_) and a _replica_ are automatically synchronized as data changes.

-Should anything happen to the primary copy, such as a network communication spike or hardware failure, the replica becomes the new primary and customer connectivity continues as normal.
-This automatic failover provides greater fault tolerance; it helps prevent data loss in the event of hardware, communication, or other network failures.
-aliases:
----

-Database replication helps ensure high availability.

-When replication is enabled, your dataset is duplicated to create a replica that is sychronized with the primary dataset.
+When replication is enabled, your dataset is duplicated to create a replica that is synchronized with the primary dataset.
 Replication allows for automatic failover and greater fault tolerance.
 It can prevent data loss in the event of a hardware or zone failure.

 ## Options and plan support